dennisschroeder/khome/README.md

 and fires actions via the [Home Assistant Websocket Api](https://developers.home-assistant.io/docs/en/external_api_websocket.html).
 Or you can call any other third party code or api.

+The heart of Khome is the [Ktor-Websocket-Client](https://ktor.io/clients/websockets.html).
+Khome uses ktor for the communication between your application and your Home Assistant Server.

 Example:
 ```kotlin
 listenState("sensor.livingroom_luminance") {